 Board and CEO

-The Authority reports to the Deputy Premier, Minister for Transport and Minister for Infrastructure and Planning Jackie Trad MP, and also to the Queensland Reconstruction Board (the Board).
+The Queensland Reconstruction Authority reports to the Minister for State Development, Manufacturing, Infrastructure and Planning, Cameron Dick MP, and also to the Queensland Reconstruction Board (the Board).

 Membership of the Queensland Reconstruction Board consists of: